Maple Sea Salt Hummus

 Instructions

-1. In a food processor, combine all the hummus ingredients (chick peas, tahini, maple syrup, thyme leaves, salt, and pepper).
+1. In a food processor, combine all the hummus ingredients (chickpeas, tahini, maple syrup, thyme leaves, salt, and pepper).
 Process for several minutes until a smooth, creamy consistency develops, scraping down the sides as needed.
 If you have trouble getting a smooth hummus, add a little splash of olive oil or water (the former with yield a richer hummus).
 Repeat as needed.

 3. Garnish with a drizzle of maple syrup, pomegranate arils, additional thyme leaves, more sea salt, and a grind of black pepper.